simondlevy/RoboFirmwareToolkit/README.md

 class specifies an abstract method <tt>modifyDemands()</tt> that inputs the robot's current state and outputs an array of floating-point values representing how that controller affects the demands.
 (For example, an altitude-hold controller for a quadcopter would use the 'copter's altitude and vertical velocity to adjust the throttle demand.)
-Because [PID control](https://en.wikipedia.org/wiki/PID_controller)is the most popular kind of closed-loop control, RFT provides a general-purpose C++ [class](https://github.com/simondlevy/RoboFirmwareToolkit/blob/main/src/rft_closedloops/pidcontroller.hpp) for PID control as well.
+Because [PID control](https://en.wikipedia.org/wiki/PID_controller) is the most popular kind of closed-loop control, RFT provides a general-purpose C++ [class](https://github.com/simondlevy/RoboFirmwareToolkit/blob/main/src/rft_closedloops/pidcontroller.hpp) for PID control as well.